gheorghina/gheorghina.github.io/_posts/2023-06-20-crdt-brain-split-resolver.markdown

 CRDTs address these challenges gracefully.
 They allow concurrent updates on all partitions (even in a split-brain scenario) and automatically merge them back into a single coherent state—no manual conflict resolution needed.

-## Handling of brain splits in Elixir
+## Handling of brain splits in Elixir without CRDTs

 ### Mnesia Database Netsplits